djsksbrbf/Mathforces/README.md

 - Sampling problems closer to users' ratings in the random choice
 - Allowing users to target problems with certain tags
 - Supporting proof-based problems
+- Adding more problems to the problemset available

 ## Running the project
 - Open 'index.html' in a browser